KeithWilliamsGMIT/Graph-Theory-Project/README.md

 + Some classes may require extra equipment which will also determine what room they will be allocated.
 + Student groups and lecturers need breaks between a certain number of classes.

-All these factors make it very difficulat to find a solution to the timetabling problem.
+All these factors make it very difficult to find a solution to the timetabling problem.

 ### Understanding Neo4J
 Before trying to solve the timetabling system problem it is important to first understand Neo4J and how it works.